alonsozf94/alonsozf94/README.md

 - 🐳 Hi, I’m Alonso!
-I'm a web developer who loves creating things and helping people.
+I'm a game and software developer who loves creating things.
-- 👨‍💻 I’m also interested in Game Dev, looking to get into mobile development in the future!
+- 👨‍💻 Looking to get into mobile development also!
-- 💻 My favorite languages are JS and Python, Ruby is alright too and Golang is looking tempting recently 😆
-- 🌱 I’m currently trying to get better at ReactJS and Godot.
+- 🌱 Learning Godot at the moment.
 - 🦾 I’m looking to collaborate on Game Projects and Game Jams
 - 📫 How to reach me
    - Gmail: alonsozf.94@gmail.com